Get us in your inbox

 • Barbican

 The Barbican’s light-filled conservatory is an Instagram influencer hotspot for a reason: brutalist architecture and sculptural succulents are a combo made in design heaven.
 Explore its leafy delights for free on Sundays.
-Don’t forget to jot down the names of your fave ferns, intend to seek them out as houseplants and then never get round to it.
-AS
+Don’t forget to jot down the names of your fave ferns, intend to seek them out as houseplants and then never get around to it.
+If there’s a special exhibition on in the conservatory, you may need to book your free ticket in advance, so check before you visit.

 Barbican Centre.
 Barbican.
 Free.